PosCafe/Presentations/README.md

 # Presentations
-Contains all the presentations made by the Pos student during the meeting, workshop, course, bootcamp... :) Enjoy !
+Contains all the presentations made by the Pos student during the meeting, workshop, course, bootcamp... :)
+To have a list of the presentations made so far with some informations, check the file "Index.xls". :)

+Have fun and Enjoy ! :)

 ### Why should I present and participate on the POS Café meetings ?
 The POS café meetings is one the core pieces of the POS Café philosophy.